-While this game has been compared to Minecraft there’s differences big and small, the largest one besides 3D and 2D is the fact that monsters are around 24-7.
-In the daytime you’ll be plaugued by different blobs and by night it’s mainly flying eyeballs and zombies.
-There’s also things like giant worms if you start digging deeper into the ground which you will have to do to find the ingredients needed to improve yourself and your world.
+While this game has been compared to Minecraft there are differences big and small, the largest one besides 3D and 2D is the fact that monsters are around 24-7.
+In the daytime you’ll be plagued by different blobs and by night it’s mainly flying eyeballs and zombies.
+There are also things like giant worms if you start digging deeper into the ground and you will have to in order to find the ingredients needed to improve yourself and your world.

 Crafting is simple, all you need to do is hit Esc and the menu comes up allowing you to see what you can make from the items you own, when you start making new items more options open up.
 If you make a workbench from the wood you got from chopping down trees then you can start to make bows and arrows and other useful things.

-There’s nothing bad in this game but there’s issues that bother me when I’m playing.
+There’s nothing bad in this game but there are issues that bother me when I’m playing.

-First of all is the fact that there’s no pause button.
-Everything happens here in real time and when you pull up your inventory and crafting screens the game keeps on going, I understand where the dev was going but it’s a pain in the neck.
-I have been attacked far too often when I’m just trying to see what my latest resource can become, that leads me to number 2.
+First is the fact that there’s no pause button.
+Everything happens here in real time and when you pull up your inventory and crafting screens the game keeps on going.
+I understand where the dev was going but it’s a pain in the neck.
+I have been attacked far too often when I’m just trying to see what my latest resource can become, that leads me to issue number two.

 Holy respawning monsters.
-No I’m not talking about Catholic monsters I’m talking about monsters that never stop, when you play the game sometimes it feels like there’s a tiny clown car just off screen that’s unloading every single monster in this game.
+No, I’m not talking about religious monsters, I’m talking about monsters that never stop.
+When you play the game, sometimes it feels like there’s a tiny clown car just off screen that’s unloading every single monster in this game.
 The other thing is that they spawn in places they shouldn’t.
 I worked hard making my house with a few floors and rooms and it’s large (worst episode of MTV’s Cribs ever) so some parts of the house are offscreen.
-Well when I walk through it I’ll find a slime bouncing around inside a room, since there’s no way to get in this means he’s spawned inside.
+When I walk through it I’ll find a slime bouncing around inside a room, since there’s no way to get in this means he’s spawned inside.
 The call is coming from INSIDE the house.

-The only other thing that slows me down in the game is the keyboard for movement but I’m not that great with platformers and keyboard controls so that’s going to be different for every user.
-The controls are simple enough to where even people bad with keyboard controls can do the basics.
+The only other thing that slowed me down in the game is the keyboard for movement but I’m not that great with platformers and keyboard controls so that’s going to be different for every user.
+The controls are simple enough that even people bad with keyboard controls can do the basics.